ibm-cloud-docs/log-analysis/agent/logdna_agent.md

 The logging agent collects and forwards logs to your {{site.data.keyword.la_full_notm}} instance.
 After you provision an {{site.data.keyword.la_full}} instance, you must configure a logging agent for each log source that you want to monitor.
 {: shortdesc}

-V1 and V2 of the logging agent are deprecated for Kubernetes and OpenShift.
-Information in this section applies to the current logging agent version unless specifically referencing V1 and V2.
-[See "Upgrading from logging agent version 2 to logging agent version 3" for information on upgrading to the latest agent version.](/docs/log-analysis?topic=log-analysis-upgrade_log_analysis_agent_3)
-{: deprecated}

 * You can configure a logging agent to connect to an {{site.data.keyword.la_full_notm}} instance through the public network or through the private network.
 By default, the agent connects through the public network.
 To connect to {{site.data.keyword.cloud}} services over a private network, you must have access to the classic infrastructure and [enable virtual routing and forwarding (VRF)](/docs/account?topic=account-vrf-service-endpoint) and connectivity to service endpoints for your account.
 * The logging agent authenticates by using the logging ingestion key and opens a secure web socket to the {{site.data.keyword.la_full_notm}} ingestion servers.